stephensamonte/Angular-First-App/README.md

 Use the Angular CLI to generate a new component named hero-detail.
 `ng generate component hero-detail`

+## Create a new service
+Services are a great way to share information among classes that don't know each other.
+You'll create a MessageService and inject it in two places:
+1) in HeroService which uses the service to send a message.
+2) in MessagesComponent which displays that message.
+`ng generate service hero`

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.